dms-vep/SARS-CoV-2_KP.3.1.1_spike_DMS/library_design/README.md

 The idea behind the design is as follows:

-#### Specify the gene to mutagenize
-We need the sequence of the gene to mutagenize.
-Because we are designing primers that may extend outside the gene, this needs to be an "extended" sequence that also includes some upstream and downstream flanking.
-A FASTA file containing the gene to mutagenize is specified via the `extended_gene` key in [config.yaml](config.yaml).
-In that file, the gene sequence to be mutagenized should be in uppercase letters and flanking sequence not to be mutagenized should be in lower-case letters.

-For instance, the gene that would be used for a XBB.1.5 full-spike library is in [data/extended_spike_XBB.1.5.fa](data/extended_spike_XBB.1.5.fa).

 #### Get a mapping of sequential to reference site numbers
 We want to refer to residues in reference (Wuhan-Hu-1) numbering.